 M.R.
 Norm's 71' * Challenger Funny Car*

 Norm Kraus was more than a car owner, he was also the owner of the most famous Dodge dealership from the super-Car era, Grand Spaulding Dodge in Chicago.
-Norm started his series of professional-grade funny cars in 1965 and were driven by Gary Dyer nationwide.
+Norm started his series of competitive funny cars in 1965 and were driven by Gary Dyer nationwide.

 This time capsule began with a Romeo Palamides chassis, and it’s still equipped with some of the best speed equipment of the era.